-We have realigned our infrastructure to better match market projections and are now focused on leveraging our capabilities and scale to achieve profitability in the medium term.
+We have aligned our infrastructure to match market growth projections and we are focused on leveraging our capabilities and scale to achieve profitability in the medium term.
 Our strategy in Canada includes:

-- Continuing the launch of our portfolio of our innovative second phase of recreational cannabis products, specifically, ingestible cannabis, cannabis extracts and cannabis topical products (referred to as "Cannabis 2.0") across Canada, which began in early 2020 with the introduction of our cannabis-infused beverages and edibles to the Canadian recreational cannabis market.
-Additional Cannabis 2.0 products have been subsequently introduced into the Canadian recreational cannabis market across the vape, edible and beverage categories, and new products will continue to be rolled-out in the coming year. - Strengthening our connection with our consumers by offering brands and products that delight our consumers.
-This includes leveraging our consumer insights, intellectual property and product innovation capability, and cultivation and manufacturing infrastructure to consistently develop the highest-quality products at each price segment.
-The continued build-out of our branded Tweed and Tokyo Smoke retail store network where permissible across Canada, in addition to listings in third-party retail stores, allows us to educate consumers, build brand awareness and recognition, and establish direct connections with our consumers. - Increasing our medical cannabis network and solidifying our position as a trusted leader in the Canadian medical cannabis market by offering a wide range of cannabis products across a variety of brands, formats and strains that serve the needs of our medical consumers.
-In April 2020, we announced that our Storz & Bickel Volcano Medic 2 was issued a medical license by Health Canada as an advanced cannabis vaporizer for medical use.
-As a result of this license, we can now distribute to medical institutions, clinics and patients in Canada, including distribution through Spectrum Therapeutics, our medical cannabis brand, distributed through an e-commerce shop.
+- Continuing the launch of our portfolio of innovative, consumer-centric, premium-focused recreational cannabis products, specifically: inhalable cannabis (whole and pre-rolled flower, vape & concentrates), ingestible cannabis (e.g. edible formats like gummies and beverages), and cannabis extracts (predominantly oils and softgels) across Canada. - Strengthening our connection with our consumers by offering brands and products that delight, and driving consumer loyalty.
+We continue to leverage consumer insights, our intellectual property and product innovation capability, and our cultivation and manufacturing infrastructure to consistently develop the highest-quality products at each price segment.
+Our goal is to educate consumers and normalize the use of cannabis on a variety of occasions, build brand awareness and recognition, and establish direct connections with our consumers. - Increasing our medical cannabis network and solidifying our position as a trusted leader in the Canadian medical cannabis market by offering a wide range of cannabis products across a variety of brands, formats and strains that serve the needs of medical patients through Spectrum Therapeutics, our medical cannabis brand, distributed through an e-commerce shop.